 About 80 cities across the country have implemented lockdown till 31st March 2020.
 These cities belong to all the states that have reported cases of Coronavirus.

 The trains, buses and other transportation between the states have also been suspended.
 Several states have also implemented section 144.
 This law prohibits the gathering of more than five people in any area.
-Majority of the public places, including malls, gyms, cinemas, schools and restaurants are already shut in many places.
+Majority of the public places, including malls, gyms, cinemas, restaurants and schools in India are already shut in many places.
 All these measures are being taken to control the spread of the deadly COVID- 19, which has severely affected various countries like China, Italy, Iran etc. India is right now in the 2nd stage of the virus spread.
 All the possible measures are being taken to control the virus by implementing lockdown and quarantine.

 The states in which the lockdown is implemented are listed below:-